 - 44 girls at Bandawe Girls’ Secondary School

 - 42 girls at Karonga Girls’ Secondary School

 - 24 girls at Elangeni Secondary school

 - 7 girls at Embangweni School for the Deaf

 - 16 girls at Mchengautuba Community Day Secondary School

 As well as supporting a core number of pupils, we are privileged to manage the Alison Cameron Scholarships on behalf of the Scottish Government.
-These scholarships, named in honour of our Scottish Patron, enable us to support 45 girls between 2017 to 2023.
+These scholarships, named in honour of our Scottish Patron, enable us to support 45 girls at school and 4 at University between 2017 to 2023.

 In addition, four young women are receiving Alison Cameron Scholarships to study at university in Malawi through our partner, The Soko Fund.
 One of these young women is studying to be a nurse, like Alison Cameron herself, and another a teacher.